ez2torta/tvtxt/README.md

    ```

 2. **Set up environment variables**
-   - Configure your Azure Blob Storage and Modal credentials in a `.env` file.
+   - Configure your Azure Blob Storage, Modal, and Redis Cloud credentials in a `.env` file.

 3. **Run the pipeline**